Silvergate Capital (NYSE:SI) Shares Up 8%

-SI has been the subject of a number of research analyst reports.
-Canaccord Genuity Group raised their price target on Silvergate Capital from $164.00 to $200.00 and gave the company a “buy” rating in a research report on Wednesday, April 20th.
-Wedbush restated an “outperform” rating and set a $200.00 target price on shares of Silvergate Capital in a report on Wednesday, April 20th.
-Bank of America started coverage on shares of Silvergate Capital in a report on Monday, March 21st.
-They issued a “buy” rating and a $200.00 price target on the stock.
-The Goldman Sachs Group dropped their price objective on shares of Silvergate Capital from $210.00 to $180.00 and set a “buy” rating for the company in a research note on Wednesday, April 20th.
-Finally, Craig Hallum upped their target price on Silvergate Capital from $150.00 to $160.00 in a research note on Wednesday, April 20th.
-One equities research analyst has rated the stock with a hold rating, nine have assigned a buy rating and one has issued a strong buy rating to the stock.
-Based on data from MarketBeat.com, the stock has an average rating of “Buy” and a consensus target price of $199.83.
+A number of research analysts recently weighed in on SI shares.
+Canaccord Genuity Group raised their price target on shares of Silvergate Capital from $164.00 to $200.00 and gave the company a “buy” rating in a research note on Wednesday, April 20th.
+Craig Hallum raised their target price on Silvergate Capital from $150.00 to $160.00 in a research report on Wednesday, April 20th.
+The Goldman Sachs Group dropped their price target on Silvergate Capital from $210.00 to $180.00 and set a “buy” rating for the company in a research report on Wednesday, April 20th.
+Canaccord Genuity Group increased their price objective on Silvergate Capital from $164.00 to $200.00 in a research note on Wednesday, April 20th.
+Finally, Zacks Investment Research raised shares of Silvergate Capital from a “hold” rating to a “strong-buy” rating and set a $174.00 target price on the stock in a research note on Wednesday, April 6th.
+One analyst has rated the stock with a hold rating, nine have assigned a buy rating and one has assigned a strong buy rating to the stock.
+According to MarketBeat, the company has an average rating of “Buy” and a consensus price target of $199.83.

-In other Silvergate Capital news, Director Karen F. Brassfield sold 3,000 shares of Silvergate Capital stock in a transaction that occurred on Tuesday, February 22nd.
+In related news, Director Karen F. Brassfield sold 3,000 shares of the stock in a transaction that occurred on Tuesday, February 22nd.
 The shares were sold at an average price of $113.34, for a total transaction of $340,020.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, COO Kathleen Fraher sold 750 shares of the business’s stock in a transaction that occurred on Thursday, April 21st.
-The stock was sold at an average price of $130.44, for a total transaction of $97,830.00.
-Following the sale, the chief operating officer now owns 10,847 shares of the company’s stock, valued at $1,414,882.68.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, COO Kathleen Fraher sold 750 shares of Silvergate Capital stock in a transaction that occurred on Thursday, April 21st.
+The shares were sold at an average price of $130.44, for a total transaction of $97,830.00.
+Following the completion of the sale, the chief operating officer now owns 10,847 shares of the company’s stock, valued at approximately $1,414,882.68.
 The disclosure for this sale can be found here.
-1.71% of the stock is currently owned by insiders.
+1.71% of the stock is owned by insiders.

 Silvergate Capital Company Profile (NYSE:SI)